How Hospitality is Influencing the Return to the Office

 With the shift to remote work, many employers have opted to downsize their offices in an effort to cut costs.
 The move is proof that work culture has dramatically and irreversibly changed.
 But it's important to note that moving your company to a smaller space doesn’t mean that you should skimp on hospitality.
 It may even present new opportunities for you to create an intimate environment that makes employees feel more bonded when they’re together.

-Many offices are striving to help people feel welcomed and supported as soon as they enter the front door, by creating cozy places where they can start their workday grabbing coffee and a bagel with a coworker or sneak off to an aromatherapy infused mental health space to decompress from their drive.
-Others are focusing on creating functional office spaces, with open-floor layouts, lounges, and huddle rooms, giving staff members the choice of where and how they want to work for the day.
-This hospitality focus helps to foster an environment of collaboration and sharing.
-It also gives employees of all levels the ability to comfortably mingle together.
-And research has shown that sharing snacks and meals together can make teams much more productive.Bringing entertainment experiences into the workplace allows employees to have something to look forward to during their workdays, beyond the reports and presentations on their to do list.
+Bringing entertainment experiences into the workplace allows employees to have something to look forward to during their workdays beyond the reports and presentations on their to-do list.
 They are also able to let off steam and unwind in game rooms, recreation areas, and outdoor spaces – not to mention make the office not just about work but about socializing and play as well.
-Events have also become popular, with workplace teams organizing catered gatherings around DEI and national holidays, company milestones and more quirky themes like May the 4th (a.k.a Star Wars Day).
+Events have also become popular, with workplace teams organizing catered gatherings around DEI and national holidays, company milestones, and more quirky themes like May the 4th (a.k.a Star Wars Day).

 And in lieu of stuffy cubicles, office layouts with flexible and comfortable furniture arrangements are becoming more popular as a means of creating a more social and communal work experience.
-These amenities help employees feel closer to coworkers and provide more natural ways to interact than the forced Zoom team building sessions that have ruled the last three years.
+These amenities help employees feel closer to coworkers and provide more natural ways to interact than the forced Zoom team-building sessions that have ruled the last three years.
+Employers are also offering wellness programs that focus on physical and mental health, like access to gym memberships, office food service programs, mental health resources, and wellness coaching, allowing this care to be completed on campus.
+Programs like this have been shown to help employees feel more supported, nurtured, and valued at their place of business.

 The not-so-secret secret about why people enjoy working from home is that it allows them to make a living where they feel the most comfortable.
 Instead of putting on stiff suits to sit in rolling chairs, people realize they can be just as productive in sweats, snuggled up with their dog on the couch.
 Convincing people to return to the office isn't just about persuading them to come into a place they'll like; it's showing them that they can be as if not more comfortable in your space than in their own.

-Employers are hoping to make the transition between working remotely and on site more seamless by providing home-like amenities in the office as well.
+Employers are hoping to make the transition between working remotely and on-site more seamless by providing home-like amenities in the office as well.
 L’Oreal has made some recent changes to its West Coast headquarters geared at helping employees with personal tasks so they can devote more time to the work within their job descriptions.
 This includes the ability to hire an on-site concierge to fill their car with gas, drop their dogs at daycare, and even tackle their laundry, tasks which employees have gotten used to performing in the middle of a work-from-home workday.

 In a survey by Fooda, more than 40% of workers surveyed said that sharing meals with coworkers helps them to feel more engaged at work.
 And 81% agree that food options in and around the workplace impact their enthusiasm about returning to the office.
 So perks like these can go a long way in helping staff to feel more of a corporate camaraderie.

-When you make the effort to make the office feel “homey,” you send a clear message that you value your employees comfort and happiness and that you put their individual contributions above traditional business aesthetics.
+When you make the effort to make the office feel “homey,” you send a clear message that you value your employee's comfort and happiness and that you put their individual contributions above traditional business aesthetics.

 Hospitality-driven business environments result in happier employees who look forward to going to work every day, spending time with coworkers, and are satisfied with their jobs.
 This encourages staff to stay within an organization for a longer term.
 This type of work model also inspires employees to speak positively about their employer, leading to authentic word-of-mouth referrals.